 Have you ever wondered what the top tourist destinations in the United States are?
-If you’re looking to start your bucket list of things to do America, take a look at our list of 50 things to get some ideas.
+If you’re looking to start your bucket of things to see in the United States before you die, take a look at our list of 50 ideas.

 View the Best Mexican Restaurants Across America